fair-data-collective/excel2rdf-site/docs/Tools.md

 This allows BioPortal to recognize and present the SKOS individuals as classes in its class tree, so users can see and select the terms.

+BioPortal can be configured to upload an ontology file from a URL whenever it changes.
+(The change detection takes place nightly.)
+Scripts could also be configured to push the file whenever it changes to BioPortal's submission API, but we have not implemented this.

 The Working Example linked above has been submitted to BioPortal as the [ZONMW-ADMIN-MD ontology](http://bioportal.bioontology.org/ontologies/ZONMW-ADMIN-MD).
 Click on the [Classes tab](http://bioportal.bioontology.org/ontologies/ZONMW-ADMIN-MD/?p=classes&conceptid=root) to see the terms.